MichaelMoroz/TensorFrost/README.md

 tf.initialize(tf.cpu, "cl_compile.bat /O2 /fp:fast /openmp") # Windows + MSVC (currently the only working compiler out of the box)
 ```
 You must yourself provide a compiler path here.
 Currently only MSVC is supported out of the box.
-The cl_compile.bat script is as follows:
+The cl_compile.bat script looks like this for example:

 ```bat
 @echo off